mindlink/add-in-client/readme.md

 ## Building

-To build the modern library, simply run "yarn build" in the root folder of the project after installing the dependencies locally (`yarn install`/`npm install`).
+To build the modern library, simply run `yarn build` in the root folder of the project after installing the dependencies locally (`yarn install`/`npm install`).
 The built artifacts will be in the .\dist\ folder.

 ## Testing